Best Affordable Amplifier for Turntables

 The sound of the Denon PMA-600NE is warm and muscular.
 Which has been the character for Denon amplifiers as long as I can remember.
 They stay true to their heritage.

-It also have a perfect list of features in my opinion.
+It has a perfect list of features in my opinion.

-I use the PMA-600NE’s bigger brother, the critically acclaimed Denon PMA-1600NE, for my daily vinyl spinning.
+I use the PMA-600NE’s bigger brother, the Denon PMA-1600NE, for my daily vinyl spinning.
+And I love it.

-And when Denon later brings this slimmed-down model to the market, for a fraction of the money, we need to pay attention.
+When Denon decided to bring this slightly slimmed-down model to the market, for a fraction of the price, we should absolutely pay attention.

 The PMA-600NE is a fantastic amplifier for the price.